WPP says four month net sales show improvement

-LONDON, June 13 (Reuters) - The world’s biggest advertising agency WPP reported four-month net sales which were marginally up on Wednesday, and said it was focused on improving revenue and managing costs for the rest of 2018.
+LONDON (Reuters) - The world’s biggest advertising agency WPP (WPP.L) reported four-month net sales which were marginally up on Wednesday, and said it was focused on improving revenue and managing costs for the rest of 2018.

 WPP, hunting for a new chief executive after the dramatic departure of founder Martin Sorrell in April, had reported a 0.1 percent fall in net sales for the first quarter, compared with the 0.9 percent drop recorded in 2017.